 The City of Baker Transportation Department strives to improve student achievement by providing safe, timely, and cost-effective transportation for all eligible students in accordance with federal, state, and local laws, as well as City ordinances and The City of Baker Board of Education policies and procedures.

-Baker Heights has no walkers unless they live behind, on side or in front of school, everyone else rides a bus.
+Baker Heights has no walkers; everyone rides a bus.

 Baker High students that live within a mile but are across the railroad tracks are transported due to the danger of crossing the 4-lane hwy.